deseven/1000xTRANSLATE/README.md

 # 1000xTRANSLATE
 A full toolset that will help you to translate [1000xRESIST](https://store.steampowered.com/app/1675830/1000xRESIST/) to your favourite language.

-Work in progress.
+**There is now a `1000xr-modding` channel on the official [sunset visitor Discord](https://discord.gg/sunsetvisitor), feel free to join and say hi if you're planning to translate the game.**

 ## The Idea